tarantool/doc/doc/platform/ddl_dml/centralized_migrations_tt.rst

 See also:

--   :ref:`tt migrations <tt-migrations>` reference to see the full list of command-line options.
+-   :ref:`tt migrations <tt-migrations>` for the full list of command-line options.
 -   :ref:`tcm_cluster_migrations` to learn about managing migrations from |tcm_full_name|.

 ..  _centralized_migrations_tt_prereq: